-Dynamic response of glaciers on the Tibetan plateau to climate change
+Dynamic Response of Glaciers on the Tibetan Plateau to Climate Change

 Like Antarctica and the Arctic, the Tibetan Plateau is a key area of the globe.
 Its formation had a profound impact on the environmental evolution at regional and global scales and until today directly influences the habitat of billions of people.
 It is a determining factor for the Asian Monsoon system and provides water resources of cardinal importance for both ecosystems and local population.

-Within a large consortium of Chinese and German research teams, the TU Berlin, in association with the TU Dresden and the RWTH Aachen will focus on the Glaciers evolution and response in the last decades.
+Within a large consortium of Chinese and German research teams, the TU Berlin, in association with the TU Dresden and the RWTH Aachen focused on the Glaciers evolution and response in the last decades.
 A major part of Asia’s water supply is dependent on the hydrological cycle related to the plateau, and human impacts on it may have far reaching consequences.
 Moreover, the Tibetan plateau, like the Polar Regions, proves to be particularly sensitive to anthropogenic Global Change.

-The central goal of the research is to improve our understanding of atmosphere-cryosphere interactions on the TiP by adding new data and improved methods on short- and long-term variations in energy and mass balance components due to large-scale atmospheric forcing, including variations and shifts in glacier dynamics induced by climate change.
-Field studies and remote sensing data analyses will focus on glaciers in the Nyainqentanglha Mountains near Nam Co, where the Institute of Tibetan Plateau Research (ITP) of the Chinese Academy of Sciences (CAS) operates a research station.
+The central goal of the research was to improve our understanding of atmosphere-cryosphere interactions on the TiP by adding new data and improved methods on short- and long-term variations in energy and mass balance components due to large-scale atmospheric forcing, including variations and shifts in glacier dynamics induced by climate change.
+Field studies and remote sensing data analyses focused on glaciers in the Nyainqentanglha Mountains near Nam Co, where the Institute of Tibetan Plateau Research (ITP) of the Chinese Academy of Sciences (CAS) operates a research station.

 Additional information about the project and the field campaigns can be found on the homepage of the Department of Ecology of the TU Berlin.